The Penguin Book of Prose Poetry helped me out of my pre-writing panic

 A couple of months ago I was invited to write a short fiction piece for an online journal.
 I happy agreed because I loved the project.

-But when I sat down to work on something for it, I was gripped by my familiar and what I now call my pre-writing freeze.
+But when I sat down to work on something for it, I was gripped by my familiar and what I now call my pre-writing panic.
 I wouldn’t call it writer’s block—although perhaps that’s what this is.
 It doesn’t quite feel as serious as writer’s block, but it certainly is annoying!

 I just finished writing a book of short stories!
 I know logically that I can write something, but this always happens when I’m expected to write something.